Gift card recipient flow

 templates/product.jsonthe active template?
 If you’ve customized to use a different template for gift cards, you may have removed the recipient form.

-”Quick add says ‘See product details’ on my gift card”
+”Quick add says ‘Choose options’ on my gift card”

 ”The send-on date snaps to today after the customer types”